What Is Secure Networking? Techniques to Protect Your Network

 AI and machine learning

 Even though they can enhance secure networking, AI and machine learning are double-edged swords.
 We use them for defense, but attackers use them too.
-They can automate and refine their attacks, making them faster and harder to stop.
+They can use them to automate and refine their attacks, making them faster and harder to stop.

 It's like playing a game where both sides suddenly have faster reflexes.
 This arms race demands constant vigilance from us to stay ahead.